tiwarylab/carboost/README.md

 pip install "git+https://github.com/tiwarylab/carboost.git"
 ```

-If you want the `folding` module it is recommended to use Colabnotebook as colabfold$^{[1]}$ requires a GPU with internet available for MSA generation.
+If you want the `folding` module it is recommended to use Colabnotebook as colabfold $^{[1]}$ requires a GPU with internet available for MSA generation.
 Please follow the instructions presented in the [toolkit notebook]().

 For local source installation, please clone the repository using `git clone ...` and simpy run
 ```bash